thomasaby/BandNameGenerator/README.md

 ## Description

 Welcome to the **AI-Powered Band Name Generator**!
-This fun Python app uses OpenAI's GPT-3.5 to generate creative and unique band names based on your hometown and pet’s name.
+This fun Python app uses OpenAI's GPT-3.5 model to generate creative and unique band names based on your hometown and pet’s name.

 ## Features